johannfaouzi/pyts/doc/modules/image.rst

 :math:`(x_1, \ldots, x_n)`.
 Deep neural networks, especially convolutional neural networks, have been used to classify these imaged time series.
-While *pyts* does not provide deep neural networks, it provides algorithms to transform time series into images in the :mod:`pyts.image` module.
+While *pyts* does not provide utilities to build and train deep neural networks, it provides algorithms to transform time series into images in the :mod:`pyts.image` module.

 .. _image_rp: